stamen/kevlar/README.md

 ## Notes

-`kevlar` currently makes `HEAD` requests by default (user -X option to change) in order to reduce bandwidth utilization (with the knowledge that in this case the target will perform all necessary work in response).
+`kevlar` currently makes `HEAD` requests by default (use -X option to change the method) in order to reduce bandwidth utilization (with the knowledge that in this case the target will perform all necessary work in response).